rlorenzo/puppet-lamp/README.md

 ### Introduction
-This project allows CCLE developers to automatically create a virtual image that is running the same LAMP stack that is being used for our Moodle 2 servers to help develop code in a production like environment.
+This project allows CCLE developers to automatically create a virtual machine that is running the same LAMP stack that is being used for our Moodle 2 servers to help develop code in a production like environment.

 ### Prerequisites
 * Please make sure you have “Virtualization Technology” or the equivalent setting enabled on your computer’s BIOS.
 * Install VirtualBox 4.2.12: https://www.virtualbox.org/wiki/Downloads
 * Install Vagrant 1.2.2: http://downloads.vagrantup.com
 * Access to the CCLE codebase.
-Note, you can use this Vagrant image for vanilla Moodle, just ignore or skip the steps related to the CCLE codebase.
+Note, you can use this Vagrant VM for vanilla Moodle, just ignore or skip the steps related to the CCLE codebase.
     * Make sure you are using SSH keys to access to the CCLE codebase: https://help.github.com/articles/generating-ssh-keys

-### Download and setup dev image
+### Download and setup VM
-1. Check out vagrant/puppet scripts that will be creating CCLE’s centos box
+1. Check out vagrant and puppet scripts that will create the Dev VM
     * mkdir ~/Projects && cd ~/Projects
     * git clone git://github.com/rlorenzo/puppet-lamp.git ccle
 2. Checkout CCLE the codebase from Github